 “This volume showcases the power and potential of young girls and women today.
 As we celebrate these contemporary Rebel Girls who are making the world better in so many ways, we empower our global community of girls to see themselves as changemakers,” said Jess Harriton, editor of the book.

 “100 Inspiring Young Changemakers,” which will be available on the bookshelves in September 2022, celebrates individuals under the age of 30 leading the next generation of girls to change the world.
 In addition to featuring Room to Read Girls’ Education Program participants from countries like Sri Lanka, India, Vietnam and more, the book will also include stories of barrier-breaking activists, artists, inventors, and entrepreneurs like Taylor Swift (U.S.), Greta Thunberg (Sweden), Rubaba Muhammadi (Afghanistan), Vanessa Nakate (Uganda), Rayssa Leal (Brazil), Emma Raducanu (Canada/U.K.), Olga Kravchenko (Ukraine/U.S.), Marine Serre (France) and many more.

-We are also partnering with Rebel Girls to publish a mini-series book featuring girls supported by our Girls’ Education Program who have broken barriers and defied expectations as well as heroes and role models chosen by those program participants.
+We are also partnering with Rebel Girls to publish a mini-series book, She Creates Change, featuring girls supported by our Girls’ Education Program who have broken barriers and defied expectations as well as heroes and role models chosen by those program participants.
 The collection of stories will be published in a variety of languages and will be available in October 2022, through non-commercial distribution channels in the U.S. and in a number of countries across Asia and Africa where Room to Read reaches girls through its Girls’ Education Program.